mendix/docs/content/en/docs/appstore/services/oidc-provider.md

 #### 3.3.3 Configuring Centralized Authorization{#configuring-authorization}

+This section applies only when your client is using the authorization code grant.
 There are two alternatives for [centralized authorization](#centralized-auth).
 You can use scopes, or a custom user claim.

 Choose one of the two options, below.